SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 Simulation of quantum systems is one of the most promising applications for quantum computers [[1]](#references).
 In the current version of this benchmark, we have three strategies for calculating fidelities.

-In the first strategy, we compare the quantum simulation against a classical circuit simultion in order to report our fidelity.
-This works well for small circuit sizes, but is not scalable past a certain number of qubits.
+In the first strategy, we compare the quantum simulation against a classical circuit simulation to report our fidelity.
+This works well for small circuit sizes but is not scalable past a certain number of qubits.

-In the second strategy, we compare the quantum simulation against a classical simultion of the exact Hamiltonian dynamics in order to report our fidelity.
+In the second strategy, we compare the quantum simulation against a classical simulation of the exact Hamiltonian dynamics to report our fidelity.
 Again, this is not scalable.

-In the third strategy, we use the mirror circuits method developed by Sandia Labratories [[2]](#references).
+In the third strategy, we use the mirror circuits method developed by Sandia Laboratories [[2]](#references).
 This is scalable to all qubit sizes.

 ## Problem outline